ayton-village/website/gardening/content/ayton-show.md

 **Information for the Day**

-Certificates will be awarded for First, Second and Third in each class Teas will be served in the Bowling Club from 2–4.30 pm Norham Brass Band will play during the afternoon Tombola from 2 pm
+Certificates will be awarded for First, Second and Third in each class.
+Teas will be served in the Bowling Club from 2–4.30pm.
+Norham Brass Band will play during the afternoon.
+Tombola from 2pm.
-Wheelchair access is available in both the School and the Bowling Club Toilets are available in the School and in the Bowling Club Dogs are not permitted in either building
+Wheelchair access is available in both the School and the Bowling Club.
+Toilets are available in the School and in the Bowling Club.
+Dogs are not permitted in either building.

 **Rules**